geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-07-28/meeting-transcript.md

 Do I really need this binary?
 What's it doing?

 ##### **Qazalin** [[00:23:11](https://www.youtube.com/watch?v=wZ5Ch0ODRv8&t=1391)]
 It's recording GPU counters, I guess.
-AMD documents this stuff and open source system, but metal is...
+AMD documents this stuff and open source system, but metal is..
 Yeah.

 ##### **Geohot** [[00:23:21](https://www.youtube.com/watch?v=wZ5Ch0ODRv8&t=1401)]
 For AMD, I mean, we're just setting the registers to do the sqgt logging, but yeah, we should figure out what this is and avoid Xcode.